 Spintel is often singled out as the best NBN provider by our colleagues over at TechRadar, both for its impressive pricing and quality of service.
 Indeed, across the NBN speed tiers it offers (NBN 25, 50 and 100), Spintel can regularly be found at the more affordable end.
 And, when you consider that Spintel has for some time promised congestion-free speeds, you can be assured the speed you pay for is what you’ll get.
 Aside from this, many customers have praised Spintel’s customer service, with over 4,000 five star reviews online.

 TPG is the last of Australia’s major telcos, and is merged with Vodafone.
-However, the two ISPs still operate separately, although they still offer similar services.
+However, the two ISPs still operate separately, although they do offer similar services.
 There isn’t much to fault TPG — the NBN plans offered are affordable and they deliver a reliable service with consistently good speeds (although it didn’t quite achieve 100% of its plan speeds in the latest ACCC report).

 TPG doesn’t tend to offer much in the way of additional perks, compared to Telstra and Optus, although its introductory offers are usually attractive and the modem fee of AU$110 including delivery is one of the cheapest going.